 It’s a good business decision to have OPSM help you look after your employees’ health.

 Regular use of digital technology such as computers and mobile phones can lead to repetitive strain issues for eyes, just as much as typing can affect wrists and arms.
 Symptoms include tiredness, headaches and dry or gritty eye sensations, all of which can be distracting, disrupt work and lead to reduced performance.
 International studies estimate that having an eye test and adopting appropriate vision correction can help reduce errors and increase productivity by up to 2.5% for workers employed in moderate levels of visual processing†.

-Where there’s an elevated risk of eye injuries in the workplace, employers are generally responsible for the costs associated with providing personal protective eyewear such as safety glasses and sun/UV protection.
-Employees are usually responsible for providing their own prescription glasses if they need them for computer or desk work, but OPSM can assist your employees by providing easy access to eye care services such as those provided by OPSM mobile eye testing
+Employers are generally responsible for costs associated with personal protective eyewear such as safety glasses and UV protection where there’s an elevated risk of eye injuries in the workplace.
+Employees are usually responsible for providing their own prescription glasses for computer or desk work, but OPSM can assist your employees with easy access to eyecare services such as OPSM mobile eye testing.

 Many companies are already introducing world-class Eyecare OH&S policies as an integral part of their obligation to ensure a safe and risk-free workplace.
 These policies recognise stringent, legislated safety guidelines concerning eyestrain and related symptoms and the need for employees working in eye-injury-risk environments to be provided with appropriate protection.
 OPSM helps thousands of Australian companies comply with eyecare health and safety requirements with simple, cost-effective and efficient ways for employees to access general prescription glasses, prescription and non-prescription sunglasses and prescription safety eyewear.

 OneSight is OPSM’s charity partner that provides eye tests and eye screenings for those in need.Help here

 We’ve helped some key Australian and New Zealand companies with workplace services.See them here